-Research Postgraduate Courses are where you will work independently, under the guidance of a supervisor.
-Typically, a research course lasts two years.
-Your supervisor is crucial and it is important to work with someone who not only has the necessary expertise in the subject but who will be committed to supporting your research and who you feel you will get on well with.
+A Research Postgraduate Course is where you will work independently, under the guidance of a supervisor.
+Typically a research course lasts longer than one year.
+Your choice of supervisor is crucial.
+It is important to choose someone who not only has the necessary expertise in the subject but who will be committed to supporting your research and who you feel you will get on well with.